akhansari/ts-adt/readme.md

 ## Pattern Matching

-It's possible by adding a "kind" field into the product type.
+It's possible by adding a "kind" field to the product type.

 ```typescript
 type SleeveLength = "Short" | "Long"